Lexington Kitchen Renovation Storyline

 The placement of windows and doors were reconfigured along the rear wall overlooking the backyard deck and pool.
 The kitchen work area is an open-triangle island, set on an angle, anchoring the space yet offering 360 degree views.
 The island contains a five-burner Thermador gas cooktop with a Broan hood and seating on the opposite side.
 Built around the island are wood “cubbie” style shelves in birch and maple, while the rest of the cabinetry is maple with a natural stain from Greenfield.

 The sink and refrigerator are along the front wall of the house.
 The backsplash is Original Style Triton in 6” x 3” Metallica and the countertop on the perimeter and island are White Macaubus Quartzite from Elemar.
 Abundant storage was created in a cabinet set on another corner across from the triangular island; a secret compartment in the island and in the geometric shelves surrounding the island, living room fireplace and entryway wall opposite a comfortable built-in window seat.
-Another delineation of the kitchen workspace is the turquoise linoleum floor, also set on an angle.
+Another delineation of the kitchen workspace is the turquoise linoleum floor, also set on an angle, which was the client’s idea.
 It throws a “curveball” into the otherwise proper complement of materials and provides a cheerful pop of color.

 On the wall perpendicular to the front and back are the Kitchen Aid double ovens and a built-in buffet with cabinets above and below with more storage.
 The kitchen area is cleverly expanded by merging a kitchen counter with the dining buffet, thus avoiding any sense of unwanted intrusion.
 The wooden surface compliments the wood used throughout the project and creates an elegant spot for serving, adjacent to the dining area.